The Day the Earth Blew Up: Plot

-After a frustrated Porky bails Daffy out of jail, the duo meets up with Petunia again.
-Daffy asks her to investigate a gum sample, and she discovers an alien invader is responsible for contaminating the gum.
-The Invader turns the gum into a sentient monster to eliminate the three from thwarting his plans, but they can defeat it.
-Getting an idea, the three conceive a plan to spray people with Petunia's rotten egg extract to make them spit out the gum and burn it while in mid-air.
-Concerned that Daffy will only get in the way, Porky tells him to stay behind and lay eggs to produce more extract.
+Petunia is asked to investigate a gum sample and discovers an alien invader is responsible for contaminating the gum.
+The Invader turns the gum into a sentient monster to eliminate the three from thwarting his plans, but they are able to defeat it.
+Getting an idea, the three conceive a plan to spray people with Petunia's rotten egg extract in order to make them spit out the gum and burn it while in mid-air.
+Concerned that Daffy will only get in the way, Porky tells him to stay behind and lay eggs in order to produce more extract.

-Porky and Petunia are successful in their plan until Daffy decides to step in and try to fight back as well, causing him to accidentally destroy their weapons.
+Porky and Petunia are successful, until Daffy decides to step in and try to fight back as well, causing him to accidentally destroy their weapons.
 Petunia is captured, while Porky and Daffy are abducted by the Invader.
 With all of Earth's population under his control, the Invader initiates the second step in his plan, which has everyone blow a bubble big enough to encase the entire planet.
-Daffy and Porky escape confinement, managing to free Petunia and the scientist as well, and popping the bubble.
+Daffy and Porky reconcile and escape confinement, managing to free Petunia and the scientist as well and popping the bubble.

-However, it turns out the Invader was trying to protect Earth, as the asteroid from earlier is still hurtling towards the planet; he planned to use the gum bubble as a shield to bounce the asteroid away, saving Earth and its precious resource of boba tea that he cherishes dearly.
+However, it turns out the Invader was trying to protect Earth, as the asteroid from earlier is still hurtling towards the planet, and he wanted to use the gum to bounce it away.
 Remembering Petunia's exploding gum, the three, with the help of the Invader and the scientist, enter a weak spot in the asteroid and place a surplus of the gum by a large crystal, where a surplus of wind-up novelty teeth will chew up the gum.
 When the teeth are accidentally tipped over, Porky instructs Daffy to go crazy, where his antics cause stalactite crystals to fall and "chew" the gum.
 However, when the three attempt to escape, Daffy gets stuck, and Porky refuses to leave his side.
 The asteroid explodes before hitting Earth, and Daffy and Porky are presumed dead.